-David has worked in policy and research on ageing and demographic change for over 12 years.
+David has worked in policy and research on ageing and demographic change for 15 years.

 David has a particular interest in older consumers, adult vaccination, active ageing, financial services, and the role of technology in an ageing society.
 He has a strong knowledge of UK and global ageing society issues, from healthcare to pensions and from housing to transport.

 David has presented on longevity and demographic change across the world (from Stafford to Seoul and Singapore to Stormont).
 In 2016 David won the Pensions-Net-Work Award for “The most informative speaker 2006-2016”.
 He is frequently quoted on ageing issues in the national media.

 Prior to joining the ILC-UK, David worked as Head of Policy at Help the Aged where he led a team of 8 policy advisors.
 David has also worked for environmental and disability organisations in policy and public affairs functions.
 His other experience includes working as a VSO volunteer in Romania and in Parliament for a Member of Parliament and backbench committees.